thomaskuestner/GadgetronControl/readme.md

 export PATH=$PATH:$GADGETRON_HOME/bin:$ISMRMRD_HOME/bin
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$GADGETRON_HOME/lib:$ISMRMRD_HOME/lib
 ```
 For installation and startup you can use the following script.
-The UI is then reached under http://localhost:3000:

 ```bash
 # start gadgetron in background and write pipeline